helix-editor/helix/book/src/keymap.md

 The base filter is a regex, while column filters are a space-separated of literals.
 For example, in the file picker, `init %path api .proto` searches for files containing the text "init", whose filenames contain "api" and ".proto".
+Column names can be abbreviated, so `%p` means the same as `%path`.

 ## Prompt